 recommend minimum separation distances of the specific wind farm or other OREI boundaries from established navigational routes, from port approaches, from routeing schemes, from other OREI and from other offshore operations (see the MCA website for initial guidance);

-make navigational risk recommendations with respect to the construction and decommissioning phases of the development;
+make navigational risk recommendations with respect to the construction and operation phases of the development;

 include an overview of potential search and rescue activities and difficulties within and close to the OREI

-Note: ostconstruction there is an ongoing requirement for OREI operators to monitor & review the impact which their activities are having on navigation and its safety.
+Note: In the post-construction phase there is a requirement for OREI operators to monitor & review the impact which their activities are having on navigation and its safety.
 Where practical, feedback should also be obtained from commercial Masters, fishing vessel skippers, work boat crews and recreational sailors who regularly operate in and around different wind farm sites to get realistic information on their experiences in different conditions.

 D2 Selection of Techniques that are Acceptable to Government

-The purpose of this annex is to give guidance on how to select odelling ools or other ssessment echniques that are, or will be, acceptable to Government.
+The purpose of this annex is to give guidance on how to select modelling tools or other assessment techniques that are, or will be, acceptable to Government.

 This Annex describes: